Tutorials

 Lasersnijden met SketchUp Pro - Snijlab

-In this tutorial you will learn how to turn a 3D SketchUp Model into a laser drawing.
-As an example, we will use a simple facade for an architectural model (scale model).
-SketchUp is a computer program for drawing in 3D.
-It is a relatively inexpensive program compared to other programs and it is easy to learn.
+SketchUp is a computer program that can be used to draw in 3D.
+It is a relatively cheap program compared to other programs and it is easy to learn.
 It is available for Windows and OSX.
-A 3D SketchUp model consists of a .skp file format but can also be .pdf and .dwg import and export drawings.
+A 3D SketchUp model consists of a .skp file format but can also import and export .pdf and .dwg drawings.

 SketchUp is:

-• suitable for drawing in 3D and 2D
+• Suitable for drawing in 3D and 2D

 This tutorial uses SketchUp Pro.

 • If you need different parts of the same material, you can merge them into one drawing (nesting).
 Pay attention to the maximum size of the material you are going to use.
-You can draw parts all the way to the edge of the sheet size.
+You can draw parts all the way to the edge of the plate size.

 • When nesting, leave a small space between the parts: at least 2 mm (4 mm for foam).

-Tip: If you use 'Components' in the 3D model of the maquette and copy it to the 2D plane, you will see the adjustments you make in the 2D plane immediately reflected in the 3D model.
+Tip: If you use 'Components' in the 3D model of the maquette and copy it to the 2D plane, you will immediately see the adjustments you make in the 2D plane reflected in the 3D model.

-Blue (RGB 0,0,255) lines are cut through
+• Blue (RGB 0,0,255) lines are cut

-Red (RGB 255,0,0)lines are engraved as line
+• Red (RGB 255,0,0) lines are engraved as line

-Magenta (RGB 255,0,255) closed lines are graphed as plane
+• Magenta (RGB 255,0,255) closed lines are engraved as a plane

-Gray (RGB 128,128,128) lines are ignored (useful as auxiliary lines, or help text)
+• Gray (RGB 128,128,128) lines are ignored (useful as guide lines, or help text)

-Put all lines and 'faces' that should not be cut or engraved in the 'ignore' layer
+• Put all lines and ' faces ' that should not be cut or engraved in the ' ignore ' layer

 • Text must be converted to lines before it can be cut or engraved.